 Getting your FiLMiC Pro clips off your iPhone is a bit more involved

-2: Transfer video from iPhone to PC without iTunes
+Method 2: Transfer video from iPhone to PC without iTunes

-In order to transfer video from iPhone to the computer without iTunes, your clips will need to be in your iPhone’s camera roll.
+To transfer video from iPhone to the computer without iTunes, your clips will need to be in your iPhone’s camera roll.

 As mentioned above, your video clips are not saved to your camera roll by default since it is not considered best practice.